genomic-medicine-sweden/NGPIris/docs/Tutorial.md

 IRIS 5, like previous versions of IRIS, consists of two main parts: a Python package and an associated Command Line Interface (CLI), which are described below.

 ## CLI
 IRIS 5 features a CLI like recent versions of IRIS.
-However, the new CLI is a bit different compared to before; the general structure of subcommands are totally different, but it still has the subcommands you would come to expect.
+However, the new CLI is a bit different compared to before; the general structure of subcommands for the `iris` command are totally different, but it still has the subcommands you would come to expect.
+A new command, `iris_generate_credentials_file`, has also been added.
+It will generate an empty credentials file that can be filled in with your own NGPr credentials.

 ### The `iris` command